PSAppDeployToolkit/PSAppDeployToolkit/docs/Copy-ADTFile.md

 ```

 ### -ContinueFileCopyOnError
-Continue copying files if an error is encountered.
+If Path is an array, continue copying files if an error is encountered.
-This will continue the deployment script and will warn about files that failed to be copied.
-Default is: $false.

 ```yaml
 Type: SwitchParameter